rfo909/RForth/README.md

 ---------------

 The assembly language supports pushing values from the data stack to the call stack, with the cpush instruction.
-The first three values pushed that way get avaiable as local variables a, b and c.
+The first four values pushed that way get avaiable as local variables a, b, c and d, as follows:

 ```
 	45 cpush   # Take value from data stack, push onto call stack